 - Cleft lip or palate: Severe cases may require surgery in puppyhood to correct.

 There are some fundamental best practices for feeding your pit bull that will help them maintain a healthy weight, reduce digestion problems, and ensure routine meal consumption at scheduled times.

 - Avoid sharing food from the table with your pup.
 Even though many “human” foods are fine for dogs to eat, some aren’t, and they can be the source of digestive distress that can be unpleasant for both of you.
 Sharing your food with your pet can make it hard to ensure correct nutrient ratios and calories per day, and can encourage unwelcome intrusions on your own mealtime.

 - For pit bulls with dry and itchy skin, sensitive stomachs, or other signs of food allergies and sensitivities, it’s important to know exactly what you’re feeding, something that can be impossible with kibble, which often contains ingredients not listed on the bag.
-Allergic reactions and intolerances to food are fairly common in dogs and many people notice symptoms clear up when they switch to fresh food.
+Food-related digestive issues are fairly common in dogs and many people notice symptoms clear up when they switch to fresh food.

 When it comes to dog food, the best choice for pit bulls—and any dog breed— is high-quality, well-balanced, and made from fresh ingredients.

 Adopting a pit bull